Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

 Dignity Is Destiny.
+Otherwise, it would be Disorder.

-I will always Dignify the Institution, even when I would like reflected back what structurally is impossible.
+I will always protect Institutional Dignity, even when I would like reflected back what structurally is impossible.

 Detect, Calibrate, Qualify, Validate, Maintain, Preserve.